 Wednesday, June 21, 2017This article describes one way to use soft-thresholding to select the statistically best candidates from a sorted list.
 This algorithm was introduced to me as an alternative to setting a hard threshold, i.e. selecting a fixed number of the best candidates.
 Using an iterative soft-thresholding algorithm a variable number of candidates can be selected depending on the distribution of the values.
 In the following example the best candidates are selected from a sorted list.

-Sunday, March 5, 2017Since docker-compose version 2.1 file format the healthcheck parameter has been introduced.
+Sunday, March 5, 2017The healthcheck property was originally introduced in the 2.1 Compose file format and is now part of the Compose Specification used by recent versions of Docker Compose.
 This allows a check to be configured in order to determine whether or not containers for a service are “healthy.”
 How can I wait for container X before starting Y?
 This is a common problem and in earlier versions of docker-compose requires the use of additional tools and scripts such as wait-for-it and dockerize.
-Using the healthcheck parameter the use of these additional tools and scripts is often no longer necessary.